Non-Convex Over-the-Air Heterogeneous Federated Learning: A Bias-Variance Trade-off: Convergence Analysis and pre-scaler design

 Now, we are ready to present our main finite-time stationarity convergence result.
 Since the proposed OTA-FL updates in \eqref{Prac_GD} on average track the biased objective $\tilde{F}(\mathbf{w)}$ in \eqref{incons_obj}, we approach the analysis by splitting $\left\|\nabla F(\mathbf{w}_t)\right\|^2$ into: $\Vert \nabla \tilde F(\mathbf{w}_t)\Vert^2$ and $ \|\nabla F(\mathbf{w}_t) - \nabla \tilde F(\mathbf{w}_t)\|^2$.
 With this, the convergence bound is then given as follows. \begin{theorem} Under Assumptions 1-4 and a fixed learning step size $0 < \eta \le 1/L$, after $T$ FL rounds it holds that

 where $\zeta$ is the gradient estimation variance, bounded as:

 \end{theorem} The proof sketch of Theorem \ref{thm:main_convergence} is provided in the Appendix.

-Theorem \ref{thm:main_convergence} via \eqref{eq:convergence_bound} and \eqref{eq:variance_bound} characterizes the convergence behavior of the proposed OTA-FL scheme through three key components: (1) an optimization term which depends on the initial FL model $\mathbf{w}_0$ that decays as $O(1/(\eta T))$; (2) a noisy global gradient estimation variance term; and (3) a model bias term induced by non-uniform average participation.
-Moreover, the variance term $\zeta$ splits further into: (a) transmission variance arising from truncated channel inversion, and intermittent devices transmission of the local gradients as a result of channel gain fluctuations, which randomizes device participation at each round; (b) mini-batch variance from stochastic mini-batch gradients; and (c) additive receiver noise.
-We highlight that the choice of pre-scalers $\{\gamma_m\}$ affects all three key components in the variance term as well as governs the resultant average model bias, critically revealing the fundamental bias-variance trade-off at the heart of this work.
-In particular, choosing smaller $\gamma_m$ lowers transmission variance and the bias term but also reduces $\alpha$, amplifying the receiver-noise term.
+Theorem \ref{thm:main_convergence} via \eqref{eq:convergence_bound} and \eqref{eq:variance_bound} characterizes the convergence behavior of the proposed OTA-FL scheme through three key components: (1) an optimization term which depends on the initial FL model $\mathbf{w}_0$ that decays as $O(1/(\eta T))$; (2) a noisy global gradient estimation variance term; and (3) a model bias term induced by possibly non-uniform average participation.
+The variance term $\zeta$ splits further into: (a) transmission variance arising from truncated channel inversion, and intermittent gradient transmissions caused by channel fluctuations, which randomizes device participation at each round; (b) mini-batch variance from stochastic mini-batch gradients; and (c) additive receiver noise.
+Importantly, the choice of pre-scalers $\{\gamma_m\}$ affects all three key components in the variance term as well as governs the resultant average model bias, critically revealing the fundamental bias-variance trade-off at the heart of this work.
+In particular, a smaller $\gamma_m$ choice lowers transmission variance and the bias term but also reduces $\alpha$, amplifying the receiver-noise term.
 Conversely, increasing $\gamma_m$ can enlarge $\alpha$ and suppress receiver noise, but shifts $\{p_m\}$ away from uniform, introducing a non-zero model bias.
 This trade-off calls for a careful optimization of the design parameters, which we develop in the next section.